-When we have sufficient confidence that an auction or capacity signal will be received from our customers, or that our analysis shows a need to enhance capability for new flow patterns to maintain the existing levels of service, we assess the most efficient means of meeting the requirements.
+When we have sufficient confidence in an auction or capacity signal received from our customers, or that our analysis shows a need for enhance capability for new flow patterns, to maintain the existing levels of service, we assess the most efficient means of meeting the requirements.

 Where we consider these are unlikely to be met through operational or short-term commercial options, we will assess the likelihood of a successful enduring contractual solution against the potential investment requirement.
 This could be a number of years ahead of receiving a formal auction or capacity signal.

-Potential contract forms fall into three categories:
+Potential contract solutions fall into the following categories:

-Turn up: a customer agrees to increase supply (or demand) at a specified location;
+turn up; a customer agrees to increase supply (or demand) at a specified location

-Turn down: a customer agrees to reduce supply (or demand) or to reduce their capacity holding at a specified location;
+turn down; a customer agrees to reduce supply (or demand) or to reduce their capacity holding at a specified location

-Flow swap: a DNO agrees to increase supply (or demand) at one location and reduce it by an equivalent amount at a different (non-interacting) location.
+flow swap; a DNO agrees to increase supply (or demand) at one location and reduce it by an equivalent amount at a different (non-interacting) location.

-Evaluation of their economic value will be dependent on the forecast distribution of frequency of use.
+Evaluation of the solution’s economic value will be dependent on the forecast distribution of frequency of use.

-7.1.5 Improved Network Resilience

-Where a constraint is associated with a network uncertainty event, a solution may be available through either reducing the likelihood of the event occurring, reducing its impact on the system, or through reducing the time required to perform suitable mitigating action.
-This may take the form of targeted maintenance to improve reliability, improved management tools or reduced contract times.

-7.2 Reinforcement Projects
+Reinforcement projects

-This section lists the common reinforcement projects that may be identified through the investment planning analysis undertaken for the NTS.
+This section lists the common reinforcement projects that are identified through the investment planning analysis undertaken for the NTS.

-The reinforcements identified at this stage should be viewed as indicative projects, which may be modified after further detailed analysis to consider the feasibility and long term viability of the particular project.
+The reinforcements identified at this stage are viewed as indicative projects.
+They may be modified after further detailed analysis to consider their feasibility and long term viability.
 This may identify issues with routeing or siting arising from environmental, safety and wider societal impacts that mean the project is not progressed through to the construction phase.

-7.2.1 Compressor re-wheels
+Compressor re-wheels

-When network analysis results indicate that compressor units continually breach their operating envelope (but are operating within the power limits of the gas or electric drive), it may be determined that the unit(s) on the compressor station are physically incapable of producing the required pressure and flow characteristics if reconfiguring the network cannot resolve the breach.
-In such a case, a re-wheel (redesign of the compressor performance characteristics) may be required.
+When network analysis results indicate a compressor unit continually breaching its operating envelope, despite mitigating actions, but it is operating within the power limits of the gas or electric drive, it may be that a re-wheel (a redesign of the compressor performance characteristics) is required.

-7.2.2 Compressor flow reversal
+Compressor flow reversal

-Where new Entry Points change the direction of flow in an area, reversal of a compressor site flow configuration may be required.
-Although some sites have been designed to allow flexibility of configuration, others may require redesign to allow the compressor to “pump” in the opposite direction.
+Where new entry points change the direction of flow in an area, reversal of a compressor site flow configuration is required.
+Although some sites have been designed to allow flexibility of configuration, others require redesign to allow the compressor to “pump” in the opposite direction.

-7.2.3 Regulators
+Regulators